People Solicit Our Opinion On Their "Am I The Jerk?" Stories

 Your wife ruined your sister’s and family’s livelihood.

 Ergo your wife’s own personal snobbery is more important than your family’s well-being, in her mind.

-That is a jerk and a half move.
+Something that really stands out to me is how you say ‘I don’t have budget for this and my wife won’t help’.
 Massive red flag – you guys don’t share finances?
 It sounds like your wife manages her own moolah and doesn’t share with the household or family, which kind of defeats the point of marriage.
 For your wife to refuse to help your sick family after ruining your sister’s income is beyond selfish, it’s actively cruel.
-If she’s ok with exposing your sister’s misdeed she should be open about her own and take ownership of the impact she had on other people, yet she won’t.

 Another User Comments: